micahabanschick/Anilector/brainstorm.md

 - ask user for favorites genres
 - ask user for top 5 favorite shows and movies
 - scrape user's given info off of IMBd
+- scrape user's genres from favorite shows and movies